 The Company leases real and personal property in the normal course of business under various operating leases and financing leases.
 The Company has two types of operating leases: leases for facility space and leases for automobiles.
 Most of the leased facility space is for sales and general office use.
 Automobile leases are used throughout the Company.
 The financing lease is for our computer servers.

-The gross amounts of assets and liabilities related to both operating and financing leases at August 29, 2020 and May 30, 2020 were as follows (in thousands):
+The gross amounts of assets and liabilities related to both operating and financing leases were as follows (in thousands):